projectcalico/calico/getting-started/clis/calicoctl/install.md

 <label:Windows>
 <%

-1. Use the following powershell command to download the `calicoctl` binary.
+1. Use the following PowerShell command to download the `calicoctl` binary.

-   > **Tip**: Consider runing powershell as administraor and navigating
+   > **Tip**: Consider runing PowerShell as administrator and navigating
    > to a location that's in your `PATH`.
 For example, `C:\Windows`.
    {: .alert .alert-success}